quicwg/base-drafts/draft-ietf-quic-transport.md

 ## CRYPTO Frame {#frame-crypto}

 The CRYPTO frame (type=0x06) is used to transmit cryptographic handshake messages.
-It can be sent in all packet types.
+It can be sent in all packet types except 0-RTT.
 The CRYPTO frame offers the cryptographic protocol an in-order stream of bytes.
 CRYPTO frames are functionally identical to STREAM frames, except that they do not bear a stream identifier; they are not flow controlled; and they do not carry markers for optional offset, optional length, and the end of the stream.

 The CRYPTO frame is as follows: